Al Jazeera submits journalist Abu Akleh's killing case to ICC

-New witness evidence and video footage clearly show that Shireen and her colleagues were directly fired at by the Israeli Occupation Forces, Al Jazeera's submission highlighted.
+New witness evidence and video footage clearly show that Shireen and her colleagues were directly fired at by the Israeli forces, Al Jazeera's submission highlighted.

 TV network Al Jazeera has submitted the case of slain journalist Shireen Abu Akleh to the International Criminal Court, saying she was killed by Israeli forces.